triangledirt/books/RAPE!.md

 "Drug her with what?"

 "Any kind of sedative.
-Just---like he says---make sure that bitch is really out."
+Just—like he says—make sure that bitch is really out."
 The bodybuilder's voice is soft, gentle.
 He continues, "I like to drug a dude with a mixture of hard liquor and horse tranquilizers before I fuck him.
 Get that dude nice and sedate.
 Then I can have my way with him for three, four hours before he wakes up.
 And by then, all he remembers is that we were drinking.
 I just tell him he passed out."

 "That's brilliant," I say.
 "And if you don't fuck a bitch's cooch up too much she'll never suspect!"